Sea Of Tranquility

 I read this in a single day - the 2nd of December 2023, while in India.

-And the plot is also remarkably well crafted, with connections and serendipity everywhere, although not to the extent it was present in station eleven, where Arthur Leander and his supporting cast twirled around each other like the most fantastic orrery.
+The plot is also remarkably well crafted, with connections and serendipity everywhere, although not to the extent it was present in Station Eleven, where Arthur Leander and his supporting cast twirled around each other like the most fantastic orrery.

-I found the plotline in 1912, with the remittance man in Canada, to be one of the most evocative pieces of writing I’ve ever read about the wilderness and - there’s no other word, the blueness - of Canada.
+I found the plotline in 1912, with the remittance man, to be one of the most evocative pieces of writing I’ve ever read about the wilderness and - there’s no other word, the blueness - of Canada.
 Mandel is a Canadian through and through.

 I cried at the end.